 Welcome to Community Makers.
-We are building a resource to help groups and individuals who support people affected by dementia to get online and reconnect during the COVID-19 related isolation and beyond.
+We are a network of community groups supporting people affected by dementia to reconnect during the COVID-19 related isolation and beyond.

 We are also building a resource of creative ideas to inspire groups with different approaches to digital involvement, including ideas on how to reach people without technology or technical skills.

-Its is clear that post-COVID, we need to continue to use technology to support vulnerable people through local lock-downs, and future ‘waves’.
+It is clear that post-COVID, we need to continue to use technology to support vulnerable people through local lock-downs, and future ‘waves’.
 Community groups are heading into a hybrid world of physical and digital connection, making the most of both.
-Community groups have an emerging role to play in helping isolated people use technology to connect to their families, and in other aspects of their lives.
+These groups have an emerging role to play in helping isolated people use technology to connect to their families, and in other aspects of their lives.

 Latest insight: Facilitating online groups sessions